Murder of Frankie Tan: The prosecution's case

 The trial of Vasavan Sathiadew and his two Thai accomplices Phan Khenapim and Wan Phatong began on 3 July 1989.
 All three men stood trial before two High Court judges – Judicial Commissioner Joseph Grimberg and Justice T. S. Sinnathuray (he was one of the two judges who sentenced the three child killers of the 1981 Toa Payoh Ritual Murders to death 6 years earlier) – in the High Court of Singapore.
 Prominent lawyer Leo Fernando was assigned to defend Vasavan, and Fernando was also assisted by another lawyer Remesha Pillai throughout the trial.
-Two other lawyers, Lim Choon Mong (the father of Singaporean opposition politician Slyvia Lim of the Workers' Party) and V. C. S. Vardan, were also assigned to defend Phan and Wan respectively.
+Two other lawyers, Lim Choon Mong (the father of Singaporean opposition politician Sylvia Lim of the Workers' Party) and V. C. S. Vardan, were also assigned to defend Phan and Wan respectively.
 Till then, the police were still tracing the whereabouts of the missing Ah Poo, the third and last Thai accomplice.